Zxy876/DriftSystem/docs/LEVEL_FORMAT.md

 # Level Format Reference

-## Level Schema v1.5 (Planned)
+## Level Schema v2.0 (Active)

-> Design draft for Phase 1.5.
-The schema remains backward compatible with the existing v1 JSON files; unspecified sections should fall back to current defaults and may be safely omitted.
+> Phase 6 promotes the former v1.5 draft into the live baseline.
+The schema remains backward compatible with existing v1 JSON files; unspecified sections continue to fall back to defaults handled by the runtime and loader.

 ### Overview

-Level Schema v1.5 extends the current narrative format into five coordinated layers:
+Level Schema v2.0 extends the legacy narrative format into five coordinated layers:

 1. **Narrative Beats** – ordered story milestones that can trigger scene patches or rule hooks.
 2. **Scene** – deterministic world setup, including teleport, environment, prefabs, and NPC presentation.